-&lt;sup>106 Rates of suicide for white males between 2005-2009 average 20.5 per 100,000 in accordance with the American Association of Suicidology. (supra)
+106 Rates of suicide for white males between 2005-2009 average 20.5 per 100,000 in accordance with the American Association of Suicidology. (supra)

-&lt;sup>109 The report stated the agencies "...found at least fair quality evidence that second generation antidepressants (mostly SSRI) increased suicidal behavior in adults aged 18 to 29 years, especially those with major depressive disorder and those who received paroxetine' (Paxil)."
+109 The report stated the agencies "...found at least fair quality evidence that second generation antidepressants (mostly SSRI) increased suicidal behavior in adults aged 18 to 29 years, especially those with major depressive disorder and those who received paroxetine' (Paxil)."

-&lt;sup>110 Army 2010 Suicide Report page 28
+110 Army 2010 Suicide Report page 28

-&lt;sup>111 Army 2010 Suicide Report Page 29
+111 Army 2010 Suicide Report Page 29

-Understanding the Army's elephant in the room disregard of antidepressants and its avoidance of speaking openly may have its origin in Army culture.
-The U.S. Army and its culture have a treasured place in American hearts through history.
+The U.S. Army and its culture have a treasured place in American history with its grit and determination.
 In the case of its suicide crisis, however, tradition and culture may be working against a solution.
-Speaking with vocal force to the troops that the old macho character of refusing to seek mental health help is no longer acceptable, for the Army itself there are hints in its 2110 suicide report that it exempts itself from that advice.
-This report said the Army when faced with a problem can investigate itself and fix what is broken with honest dialogue to mitigate suicides.
+Shaken to the core by high suicide numbers and now instructing the troops that the macho image of refusing mental health is no longer acceptable, the Army itself in its 2110 suicide report appears to exempt itself from that advice.
+That report declared that notwithstanding the challenge the Army can investigate itself and with honest dialogue can fix what is broken to mitigate its high rate of suicides.
 One can cite the Army's STARRS' effort working with NIMH as positively reaching out to other agencies in seeking help.
-On the other hand, there is nothing more disingenuous than ignoring the FDA's authoritative data and advice on antidepressants.
+On the other hand, there is nothing more disingenuous than ignoring the FDA's authoritative data and advice on antidepressants and pretending the antidepressant suicide danger does not exist.
 That is neither "honest dialogue" with its troop leaders nor courageous leadership in confronting the facts.